kvarak/dnd/docs/_Classes/alchemist.md

 ### Bonus Potions
 At 10th level, you can additionally brew the following potions with your Brew potions feature:

 **Improved Curative**.
 A creature that drinks this elixir heals 4[hit die] + 4 hit points.
 (1 alchemy point)

 **Greater Curative**.
 A creature that drinks this elixir heals 8[hit die] + 10 hit points.
 (3 alchemy points)

 ### Panacea
-At 17th level, during a long rest, using 5 ***alchemy points*** and materials worth at least 500 gp (which are consumed upon use), you can distill the essence of universal healing, the panacea.
+At 16th level, during a long rest, using ***5 alchemy points*** and materials worth at least 500 gp (which are consumed upon use), you can distill the essence of universal healing, the panacea.
 When a creature drinks this potion, they instantly gain the following benefits:

 - Any reduction to the creature's ability scores or hit points is ended.
 - The creature's hit points are restored to maximum.